How do you pick the right chart or graph for your data?

-Relationship charts are used to show a connection or correlation between two or more variables like a correlation between advertising spending and sales.
+Relationship charts are used to show a connection or correlation between two or more variables.

-Distribution charts are used to show how variables are distributed over time and help you identify outliers and trends like number of users by age group.
+Distribution charts are used to show how variables are distributed over time, helping identify outliers and trends.

-Line chart, bar, and column charts can represent change over time, pyramids and pie charts show parts-of-a-whole, and scatter plots and treemaps are nice if you have a lot of data.
+Line, bar and column charts represent change over time.
+Pyramids and pie charts display parts-of-a-whole.
+While scatter plots and treemaps are helpful if you have a lot of data to visualize.

 A line chart reveals trends or change over time.
 Line charts can be used to show relationships within a continuous data set, and can be applied to a wide variety of categories, including daily number of visitors to a site or variations in stock prices.